mfem/web/src/annotated/ex6.md

       dynamic_cast<ZienkiewiczZhuEstimator *>(estimator)->SetAnisotropic();
    }
 ```
-We create a threshold refiner to determine when to refine the mesh (lines [180-181](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L160-174)).
+We create a threshold refiner to determine when to refine the mesh ([lines 180-181](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L160-174)).

-- **ThresholdRefiner**
+**ThresholdRefiner**

   - `SetTotalErrorFraction(0.7)`: marks elements whose cumulative error reaches 70% for refinement.
+This corresponds to setting $\theta=0.7$ in (10).

   - Supports both conforming (tri/tet) and non-conforming (quad/hex) refinements.
 ```c++
 ThresholdRefiner refiner(*estimator);
 refiner.SetTotalErrorFraction(0.7);
 ```

+---

 #### Adaptive Mesh Refinement loop

-The main AMR loop (in lines [185–275](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L185–275)).
+The main AMR loop (in [lines 185–275](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L185–275)).
 The process can be summarized as several steps.
-1. Iteration start & logging  (lines [185-189](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L185–189)).
+1. Iteration start & logging  ([lines 185-189](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L185–189)).
 This begins a new AMR iteration, retrieve the current number of true DoFs (cdofs) and print iteration index and DoF count.
 ```c++
 for (int it = 0; ; it++)
 {